-VII.
+VI.
 Mutual Expectations and Classroom Policies

-Students' Responsibilities Instructor's Responsibilities To maximally benefit from this course, you are To accomplish the course goals, I will do my expected to: best to: • Attend all class meetings; • Prepare for helpful and interesting course • Complete any reading assignments prior to materials; each class; • Lead meaningful lectures and discussions; • Review course materials after each class; Provide developmental feedback to help • Actively participate during class discussions; students to monitor and make a progress in • Be well-prepared for exams; and this course; • Foster a climate of respect for both the • Evaluate students' performance with instructor and other class members. fairness; and • Treat each student with respect and dignity.
+Students' Responsibilities Instructor's Responsibilities To maximally benefit from this course, you are To accomplish the course goals, I will do my expected to: Attend all class meetings; Prepare for helpful and interesting course materials; Complete any reading assignments prior to each class; Lead meaningful lectures and discussions; Provide developmental feedback to help Review course materials after each class; students to monitor and make a progress in Actively participate during class discussions; this course; Be well-prepared for exams; and Evaluate students' performance with Foster a climate of respect for both the fairness; and instructor and other class members.
+Treat each student with respect and dignity.